Code-Institute-Submissions/Pokematch/README.md

 *In order to deploy the website, the following was actioned:
 1. Navigate to GitHub repository:
     - [adam181189 repository](https://github.com/adam181189?tab=repositories)
-2. Open the cat-union repository:
+2. Open the Pokematch repository:
     - [Pokematch repository](https://github.com/adam181189/Pokematch)
 3. Click on the **Settings** tab at the top:
     - [Settings](https://github.com/adam181189/Pokematch/settings)